 \subsection{Topology vs. semitopology}

 We briefly compare and contrast topology/frames and semitopology/semiframes.
-This list is far from exhaustive but we hope it will help the reader get a feel for these two worlds: \begin{enumerate} \item \emph{Topology:}\ We are typically interested in spaces with separation axioms.\footnote{The Wikipedia page on separation axioms (\href{https://web.archive.org/web/20221103233631/https://en.wikipedia.org/wiki/Separation_axiom}{permalink}) includes an excellent overview with over a dozen separation axioms.
+This list is not exhaustive but we hope it will give a feel for how the two differ: \begin{enumerate} \item \emph{Topology:}\ We are typically interested in spaces with separation axioms.\footnote{The Wikipedia page on separation axioms~\cite{wiki:Separation_axiom} includes an excellent overview with over a dozen separation axioms.
 No anti-separation axioms are discussed.}

-\emph{Semitopology:}\ We are interested in consensus, and this is all about \emph{anti-separation} properties.
-Semifilters have a compatibility condition (Definition~\ref{defn.point}(\ref{item.weak.clique})); regularity, being intertwined, and being unconflicted or strongly compatible are anti-separation properties (see Definitions~\ref{defn.intertwined.points}, \ref{defn.tn}, \ref{defn.conflicted}, and~\ref{defn.F.strongly.compatible}, and Remark~\ref{rmrk.not.hausdorff}).\footnote{An extra word on this: Our theory of semitopologies admits spaces whose points partition into distinct communities, as discussed in Theorem~\ref{thrm.topen.partition} and Remark~\ref{rmrk.partition}.
+\emph{Semitopology:}\ We are interested in guaranteeing agreement between participants of a distributed system, and this is all about \emph{anti-separation} properties of their actionable coalitions.
+Semifilters have a compatibility condition (Definition~\ref{defn.point}(\ref{item.weak.clique})); and regularity, being intertwined, and being unconflicted or strongly compatible are anti-separation properties (see Definitions~\ref{defn.intertwined.points}, \ref{defn.tn}, \ref{defn.conflicted}, and~\ref{defn.F.strongly.compatible}, and Remark~\ref{rmrk.not.hausdorff}).\footnote{An extra word on this: Our theory of semitopologies admits spaces whose points partition into distinct communities.
 Surely it \emph{must be bad} if not all points need be in consensus in a final state?

 Not at all: for example, most blockchains have a \emph{mainnet} and several \emph{testnets} and it is understood that each should be coherent within itself, but different nets \emph{need not} be in consensus with one another --- indeed, if the mainnet had to agree with a testnet then this would likely be a bug, not a feature.
 So the idea of a single space with multiple partitions of consensus is not a new idea; it is an old idea, which we frame in a new, fruitful, and more general way.} \item \emph{Topology:}\quad If a minimal open neighbourhood of a point exists then it is least, because we can intersect two minimal neighbourhoods to get a smaller one which by minimality is equal to both.
 A finite filter has a least element.

 \emph{Semitopology:}\quad A point may have multiple minimal open neighbourhoods --- examples are very easy to generate, see e.g. the top-right example in Figure~\ref{fig.012}.
 A finite semifilter need not have a least element (see Remark~\ref{rmrk.other.properties}). \item \emph{Topology:}\quad Every finite $T_0$ topology is sober.
 A topology is sober if and only if every nonempty irreducible closed set is the closure of a unique point.